ebtc-protocol/ebtc/README.md

   const liquidationReserve = await cdpManager.EBTC_GAS_COMPENSATION()
   const expectedFee = await cdpManager.getBorrowingFeeWithDecay(EBTCAmount)

-  // Total debt of the new cdp = eBTC amount drawn, plus fee, plus the liquidation reserve const expectedDebt = EBTCAmount.add(expectedFee).add(liquidationReserve)
+  // Total debt of the new CDP = eBTC amount drawn, plus fee, plus the liquidation reserve const expectedDebt = EBTCAmount.add(expectedFee).add(liquidationReserve)

-  // Get the nominal NICR of the new cdp const _1e20 = toBN(toWei('100'))
+  // Get the nominal NICR of the new CDP const _1e20 = toBN(toWei('100'))
   let NICR = ETHColl.mul(_1e20).div(expectedDebt)

   // Get an approximate address hint from the deployed HintHelper contract.
-Use (15 * number of cdps) trials
+Use (15 * number of CDPs) trials
   // to get an approx. hint that is close to the right position. let numCdps = await sortedCdps.getSize() let numTrials = numCdps.mul(toBN('15'))